MattHeffNT/skin-packer/README.md

 ## Features

 At the moment, the Skin Packer can only compile one custom skin file for the game, however I do plan on extending this capability.
-Essentially this is form where a user inputs the respective details for their skin, uploads their custom skin PNG file and the MCPACK is generated for them.
+Essentially this is a form where a user inputs the respective details for their skin, uploads their custom skin PNG file and the MCPACK is generated for them.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).